Cost to Build a Custom Home in Wisconsin in 2023

 Custom Homes

-Now that you’re familiar with the different types of new homes available in Wisconsin, it’s time to explore the average cost to build each type of home in Wisconsin in 2023.
+Now that you’re familiar with the different types of new homes available in Wisconsin, it’s time to explore the average cost to build each type of home in Wisconsin in 2024.

 • Spec homes with minor upgrades are falling in the $250-$275 per sq. ft price range.

-• Semi-custom homes are falling in the $275-$300 per sq. ft
+• Semi-custom homes are falling in the $ 275-$300 per sq. ft price range.

-• Fully-custom homes are starting at $300 per sq. ft and fall within $300-$325 per sq. ft.
-Since these homes offer complete customization, this range can vary significantly based on your selections and the level of detail desired.
+Note: since custom homes offer complete customization, this range can vary significantly based on your selections and the level of detail desired.

 Home Type Cost Per Square Foot